rashmi0007/Northwind-Traders-Dashboard/README.md

 Tested the dashboard using SQL queries and made a [documentation](https://github.com/rashmi0007/Northwind-Traders-Dashboard/blob/master/Other_Details/NorthWindTraders_TestCase.docx) .

 ## Acknowledgement:
-I want to extend my appreciation to Maven Analytics for furnishing us with this dataset.
+I want to extend my appreciation to Maven Analytics for furnishing with this dataset.